Hisaacs/Readme-Generator/README.md

 # Questions

-If you have any questions about the repo, please contact username directly someone@gmail.com.
+If you have any questions about the repo, please contact Hisaacs directly hisaac@gmail.com.